paulortman/ruralrevival_website/README.md

 If developing locally, running `hugo serve` from this base directory will allow for viewing edits very quickly.

-To publish to the site, all one needs to do is commit changes to the master branch on github and Netlify will be notified of the changes, run the Hugo command and deploy the site live.
+To publish to the site, all one needs to do is commit changes to the master branch on github.
+Netlify will be notified of the changes, and will take care of running the Hugo command and deploy the site live.

 ## Hosting

 [![Netlify Status](https://api.netlify.com/api/v1/badges/b5ce682c-b141-4836-ad58-8937aae94ddb/deploy-status)](https://app.netlify.com/sites/distracted-yalow-765971/deploys)

-Netlify is hosting the site, and looking directly [at the repository][1] for changes is deploying the automatically.
+Netlify is hosting the site, and looking directly [at the repository][1] for changes and is deploying them automatically.

 [1]: https://github.com/paulortman/ruralrevival_website